 Reference web resources

 There are several methods that you can use to reference web resources.

 $webresourcedirective in the site map or ribbon commands will establish dependencies.
 Dependencies are not created when web resources reference each other.

-- To display a Silverlight web resource outside an entity form or chart, create an HTML web resource to be the host page for the Silverlight web resource.
+- To display a Silverlight web resource outside a form or chart, create an HTML web resource to be the host page for the Silverlight web resource.
 Then use the $webresource: directive to open the HTML web resource.